penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 ## Installing the Zabbix database

-Before proceeding with the database installation, it's a best practice to ensure your operating system is up-to-date with the latest patches and security fixes.
-This will help maintain system stability and compatibility with the software you're about to install.
-Once the update process is complete, you can move forward with the database software installation.

 ### Choosing a Database Backend for Zabbix

 A critical decision when managing Zabbix installations is selecting the database